ivanperez-keera/haskanoid/README.md

 * Yampa (http://github.com/ivanperez-keera/Yampa), the Arrowized Functional
 Reactive Programming implementation created by Antony Courtney and Henrik Nilsson.

+* Dunai (http://github.com/ivanperez-keera/dunai), an extremely powerful
+reactive programming implementation capable of doing Classic and Arrowized Functional Reactive Programming, Reactive Programming, Stream Programming, and others.
+It contains a Yampa replacement that is capable of running Haskanoid.

 * hcwiid (http://github.com/ivanperez-keera/hcwiid), a wrapper around
 the cwiid library to communicate with Wiimotes.